gilzamir18/AI4U/clientside/unityremote/unityremote/gmproc/README.md

 Therefore, GPROC is an abstraction to make ease python based multiprocessing.
 GMPROC combines with UnityRemote on the client-side.
 But you can use it in other applications.

-We analyzed the performance difference between threads and multi processing with GMPROC in an experiment using Unity.
-While using UnityRemote with threads yielded a frame rate of 2.5 fps, GMPROC yielded a frame rate of 75 fps.
-See the application used in the experiment at UnityRemote/examples/PetsWorld.
-Python scripts are in UnityRemote/examples/PetsWorld/Assets/clientside.

 ## USER GUIDE

 GMPROC provides two main abstractions to use Python based multiprocessing: workers and client-server.